-- If you skip to specify it will return with an error.
+- If you skip specifying multiple it will return with an error.

 - It rounds away from zero.
 If you have two multiples on the same distance it will return the multiple which is higher than the number you are rounding.

-In above example, I have created different situations to make you understand the concept of mround.
+In above example, I have used different arguments to make you understand the concept of mround.

 - 12.5 rounded to 12 to the nearest multiple of 3 is 12.